 Scleroderma is a disorder that results in skin thickening and, in some instances, internal organ thickening.
 When the gut is harmed, it may lead to risk factors like stomach discharge, irregular bowel movements, and worst stomach cancer.

 Although ovarian cancer is not a bowel illness, it may induce symptoms similar to bowel disease.
 Cancer grows characterised by feeling full quickly or losing appetite, losing weight, abdominal discomfort, and bloating.
+For more information on the signs and symptoms of cancer, read our article here.

 Excessive gas and bloating may be early symptoms of the growth of cancer cells in colon cancer.
 However, typical factors include dietary stimulants, carbonated beverages, dairy products, and digestive diseases like inflammatory bowel disease.